prysmaticlabs/documentation/website/docs/prepare-for-merge.md

 ## Configure beacon node

-Next, we'll configure your beacon node to consume your JWT token so it form an authenticated HTTP connection with your execution node's engine API endpoint.
+Next, we'll configure your beacon node to consume your JWT token so it can form an authenticated HTTP connection with your execution node's engine API endpoint.
 If you're running a validator, specifying a `suggested-fee-recipient` wallet address will allow you to earn what were previously miner transaction fees:

 <Tabs groupId="os" defaultValue="others" values={[
     {label: 'Windows', value: 'win'},